DevOpsHiveHQ/kubech/README.md

 - It's recommended to use this tool with [kube-ps1](https://github.com/jonmosco/kube-ps1) so current cluster is more visible.
 - It's still recommended to have [kubectx/kubens](https://github.com/ahmetb/kubectx) to manage contexts/namespaces globally.
 - Once `kubech` is used to change context/namespace, it's not possible to change context/namespace again in the same shell.
 Open a new shell/terminal to be able to list and change to all contexts/namespaces again.

+## To-do
+- Add support for `zsh` (if you have an experience with zsh feel free to make a PR).
+- Test it with older `bash` versions like bash 3 on MacOS.